-Focus That Pays: Guard 20 Hours Weekly, Hit $50K Months
+Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

-Why Revenue Stalls at $38K
+Why Revenue Stalls at $38K Months for 30K–40K Founders Working 47–52 Hours

-Three weeks ago, I talked to a course creator making $38,000/month who’d been there for 7 months.
+Three weeks ago, I talked to a course creator making $38,000/month who’d been stuck there for 7 months.
 Working 52 hours per week.
 Felt busy every single day.

-Couldn’t understand why revenue wouldn’t move.
+He couldn’t understand why revenue wouldn’t move.

 Here’s what we found: